kbherin/flatter-xml/README.md

  -n,--n-records <arg>    Number of records to process in the XML document -o,--output-dir <arg>   Output directory for generating tabular files.
-                         Defaults to current directory -p,--progress           Report progress after a batch.
+                         Defaults to current directory -p,--progress <arg>     Report progress after a batch.
 Defaults to 100 -r,--record-tag <arg>   Primary record tag from where parsing begins.
-If not provided entire file will be parsed -x,--xsd <arg>          XSD files.
+If not provided entire file will be parsed -w,--workers <arg>      Number of parallel workers.
+Defaults to 1 -x,--xsd <arg>          XSD files.
 Comma separated list.
                          Format: emp.xsd,contact.xsd,...
 ```